CoreyBlevins/movies/README.md

 This project is deployed using GitHub Pages at https://coreyblevins.github.io/movies/.

 I built movie-time using [React](https://react.dev/) and [Tailwind](https://tailwindcss.com/).
+All API calls are made to [The Movie Database](https://www.themoviedb.org/?language=en-US)

 Some other dependencies include:
 + [react-router](https://reactrouter.com/en/main)